 These exercises are not going to drop your weight.
 These are necessary to prevent that you will lose muscle instead of fat.
 If you are eating less and your body needs more energy it will be easier for your body to get proteins from your own muscle instead of getting this energy from your fat.
 This is because fat has a much more complex chemical structure.
 But if you are using your muscles then your body will find other ways to get this energy.
 Thus burn yours fat.

 Aerobic or anaerobic…

-If you are not used to doing any kind of sport then you can start by walking short distances or using the stairs instead of taking the elevator.
+If you are not used to do any kind of sport.
+Then you can start by walking short distances or using the stairs instead of taking the elevator.
 Or park your car farther away from your home or office.

 Fat loss versus muscle loss.

 It is important to understand the difference between weight loss and fat loss.
 Weight loss typically involves the loss of fat, water, and muscle.
 A dieter can lose weight without losing much fat.
 Ideally, overweight people should seek to lose fat and preserve muscle, since muscle burns more calories than fat.
-Generally, the more muscle mass one has, the higher one’s metabolism is, resulting in more calories being burned, even at rest.
+Generally, the more muscle mass one has.
+The higher one’s metabolism is.
+And this results in burning more calories, even at rest.
 Since muscles are more dense than fat, muscle loss results in little loss of physical bulk compared with fat loss.

 Measuring fat, how?

 To determine whether weight loss is due to fat, various methods of measuring body fat percentage have been developed.